keymetrics/pmx/README.md

 Scoped Actions are advanced remote actions that can be also triggered from Keymetrics.

-Two arguments are passed to the function, data (optionnal data sent from Keymetrics) and res that allows to emit log data and to end the scoped action.
+Two arguments are passed to the function, data (optional data sent from Keymetrics) and res that allows to emit log data and to end the scoped action.

 Example: